 1/3 cup chilled unsalted butter, cut into small cubes

 3 tbsp.Peanut Butter & Co.
 Cinnamon Raisin Swirl

 1/4 cup unsalted butter, softened

 1/2 tsp. white vinegar

 1/4 cup chopped peanuts

-3. Smooth a teaspoon of peanut butter into the bottom of each shell, then top with chopped peanuts, dividing evenly between the shells.
+Smooth a teaspoon of Peanut Butter & Co.
+Cinnamon Raisin Swirl into the bottom of each shell, then top with chopped peanuts, dividing evenly between the shells.
 Spoon filling over top, stopping when each shell is three-quarters full (do not overfill – otherwise, the filling will overflow and the tarts will be almost impossible to unmold!)

 Bake the tarts for 10-12 minutes in preheated oven, or until the edges of the pastry are golden and filling is puffed and bubbly.
 Let stand on a wire rack for 1 minute, then run a knife around the edge of each tart to loosen and gently lift out of the tin.
 Let the unmolded tarts cool completely on a wire rack before serving.